-They said: It taught me all about real-life families who aren’t always perfect and broadened my mind on mental health at a young age.
+You said: It taught me all about real-life families who aren’t always perfect and broadened my mind on mental health at a young age.
 Truly an inspiring author.

 We said: This best-loved Austen classic has led to countless film and TV adaptations.
 Mrs Bennett is eager to marry her five daughters to stately gentlemen, but, as we learn through heroine Elizabeth Bennett, the course of love never did run smooth.

-They said: The first classic book I fell in love with.
+You said: The first classic book I fell in love with.
 I used to listen to the audiobook to put me to sleep.
 Elizabeth Bennet was my book hero.

-We said: The Penderwicks: four sisters, as different as chalk from cheese, yet as close as can be, and their absent-minded father take a trip to fancy estate in Arundel for the summer holidays.
+We said: The Penderwicks: four sisters, as different as chalk from cheese, yet as close as can be, and their absent-minded father take a trip to a fancy estate in Arundel for the summer holidays.
 It's not long before chaos ensues, and it becomes a summer that the girls will never forget.

-They said: I admired how Birdsall was able to create adventure and how she made each character different.
+You said: I admired how Birdsall was able to create adventure and how she made each character different.
 I liked how she had her characters interact with each other and navigate life experiences.

 We said: Written and illustrated by the wonderful Jill Murphy, this hugely popular series follows Mildred Hubble, a young witch who, as the title suggests, doesn't always put her powers to good use.

-They said: I honestly believed I was secretly a young witch and would get to go to Miss Cackle’s Academy someday.
+You said: I honestly believed I was secretly a young witch and would get to go to Miss Cackle’s Academy someday.
 I think I still do.

-We said: The freedom and fresh air of the Alpine mountains is where Heidi is happiest.
+We said: The freedom and fresh air of the Alpine mountains are where Heidi is happiest.
 So when her cruel Aunt decides she must leave her Grandfather’s home, Heidi is determined to find her way back.

 We said: This simple yet harrowing story, presented as a fable, is an entry point for young readers learning about the Holocaust.
 Adapted for cinema, John Boyne's fictional story is heartbreaking in both print and on-screen.

-They said: A story about friendship and innocence.
+You said: A story about friendship and innocence.

 We said: A timely novel that focuses on the effects of OCD on protagonist Aza, where she battles to keep her ever-constricting thoughts under lock and key.

-They said: It’s an accurate description of some of the difficulties, and some of the good things, of being young in the 21st century; as well as mental illness.
+You said: It’s an accurate description of some of the difficulties, and some of the good things, of being young in the 21st century; as well as mental illness.

 We said: It's not easy being the seventh son of a seventh son.
 First, you find out you must prove you can fight both ghosts and witches.
 Then you find out you gotta live a life of danger and isolation.
 A great modern read for those looking for something with a few jump scares!

-They said: The whole Spooks series is such a great read!
+You said: The whole Spooks series is such a great read!
 I used to read it at least once a year.

 We said: Venture to the quaintest nooks of rural England with Millicent Margaret Amanda (or Milly-Molly-Mandy, for short), always on a fun escapade in that notorious pink-and-white striped dress.

-They said: I loved M-M-M, the tales of the haberdashery shop and making a tea cosy from bits of the family’s old clothes and the booby prize of a little white rabbit.
+You said: I loved M-M-M, the tales of the haberdashery shop and making a tea cosy from bits of the family’s old clothes and the booby prize of a little white rabbit.
 Simple and evocative of a bygone age.

 We said: What began as a series of letters to Grahame’s sickly son evolved into one of England’s most beloved children’s books.
-A whimsical foray through the Berkshire countryside, the camaraderie between Ratty, Badger, Mole and Mr Toad still embodies traditional British eccentricities to a tee.
+A whimsical foray through the Berkshire countryside, the camaraderie between Ratty, Badger, Mole, and Mr Toad still embodies traditional British eccentricities to a tee.

-They said: I remember my dad reading me and my sister a chapter every night.
+You said: I remember my dad reading me and my sister a chapter every night.

 We said: Delve deep under the surface in this epic underwater adventure with Professor Aronnax and crew as they attempt to rid the seas of a terrifying creature stalking its depths.

-They said: I pinched my sister's copy and was completely enthralled, it showed me science could be beautiful.
+You said: I pinched my sister's copy and was completely enthralled, it showed me science could be beautiful.
 I ended up doing a physics degree and having a life-long love of the ocean.

 We said: This twist on the popular orphan stories of the early 20th century is one of the most widely-adapted stories of all time; which given its ever-relevant themes of family, identity and displacement is no surprise.

-We said: From the White Rabbit to the Mad Hatter to everyone's favourite wide-grinned cat, the cast of Lewis Carroll's masterpiece have left an indelible mark on popular culture – fitting, really, for one of the great imaginative feats of literature.
+We said: From the White Rabbit to the Mad Hatter to everyone's favourite wide-grinned cat, the cast of Lewis Carroll's masterpiece has left an indelible mark on popular culture – fitting, really, for one of the great imaginative feats of literature.

-They said: Because falling down a rabbit hole into another world is exactly what a good book should do.
+You said: Because falling down a rabbit hole into another world is exactly what a good book should do.

 We said: A story of family loyalties set in space, Meg Murry uses her courage and strength to overcome the odds to rescue her father.
 The book was adapted for the silver screen in 2018 by Disney and starred Oprah Winfrey and Reese Witherspoon.

-They said: It awakens self-awareness and has an overwhelming theme of love and being able to ask for help.
+You said: It awakens self-awareness and has an overwhelming theme of love and being able to ask for help.
 This book is one I have read and reread and it always has a new effect on me.
 I'm nearly 50 now...

 We said: A seminal work of YA fiction, Malorie Blackman's chilling dystopian turned inequality on its head.
 Loved by Stormzy (yep, Stormzy), it raised questions about racial injustice and white privilege.

-They said: This is a book to learn about racism and intolerance.
+You said: This is a book to learn about racism and intolerance.

 We said: Mark Twain's great American novel takes us on a young boy's eventful journey down the Mississipi on a raft.
-The subtext reveals themes of slavery, friendship and religion, all of which Twain writes about with an inimitable mix of seriousness and humour.
+The subtext reveals themes of slavery, friendship, and religion, all of which Twain writes about with an inimitable mix of seriousness and humour.

-They said: It's so lyrical in its exploration of colloquial language that I think it would be hard to find anyone, child or adult, who wouldn’t enjoy the comfort and familiarity Twain creates on the page.
+You said: It's so lyrical in its exploration of colloquial language that I think it would be hard to find anyone, child or adult, who wouldn’t enjoy the comfort and familiarity Twain creates on the page.
 Not only that, Huck is chock-a-block with still-relevant themes of morality, slavery and racism, religion, and the struggles of growing up.